 Periodontal disease, or gum disease, is caused by harmful pathogens that get into the oral cavity and replicate.
 The pathogens cause infection and inflammation.
 They may also damage the teeth and bone.
 Untreated, gum disease leads to complications such as receding gum lines and tooth loss.
 It can affect overall health too.

 Ozonated water or gas is applied to the gums to assist in the healing of periodontal issues.
 As a gas, it is administered directly to the dentin, dentinal tubules, and periodontal pockets to disinfect and to kill dangerous bacteria that cause disease.
 Ozone gas is able to penetrate parts of the tooth that no other treatments can reach.

 Ozone’s uses in the dental and medical fields have improved the effectiveness of many treatments.
 It is safe, occurs naturally, and does not cause harmful effects on the guest or environment.
 Ozone therapy is non-invasive.
 It works with the body’s natural immune response system and complements our existing defenses.
 It is a good addition to a holistic practice.

 Dental ozone is a powerful tool in battling bacteria and infection.
 Medication alone is not always enough to fully remove harmful bacteria.
 Since ozone occurs naturally, it is accepted by the body without side effects or negative reactions.
 Dental ozone is used in low concentrations to ensure its safety.

-Ozone therapy promotes patient health in a safe, natural manner.
+Ozone therapy promotes guest health in a safe, natural manner.
 Ozone has benefits for use in dental procedures.

 - Safe – Ozone is used in low concentrations.
 The therapy is also non-invasive.